ruanzx/devcontainer-templates/features/spec-kit/README.md

 ## Verification

-After installation, you can verify specify-cli is working:
+After installation, you can verify spec-kit is working:

 ```bash
 # Check if specify is available